jlengstorf/lengstorf.com/content/remote-work-course/day-1.md

 With a remote working setup, results-based work is more or less non-negotiable.
 That means **you get to control your time as long as you make sure the items on your todo list are done.**

 Plus, being a remote worker doesn't mean *never* going to the office.
-Sometimes it's nice to spend a day at the office to catch up with coworkers, have important meetings, or just to remind people that you're not dead. **Being remote just means that you now have the *choice* to head to the office, instead of being stuck there no matter how hard it is to get things done.**
+Sometimes it's nice to spend a day at the office to catch up with coworkers, have important meetings, or just to remind people that you're not dead. **Being remote means you have a *choice* about going to the office, rather than being stuck in a cubicle no matter how hard it is to get things done.**

 This is my favorite option, but it's also not always easy.